CRIMAC-WP4-Machine-learning/CRIMAC-KoronaScript/README.md

 ~~~
 to your script.

+# Updating

+The modules are auto-generated from the JSON definitions found in
+configuration using the script [util/genmodules.py]().

 # Testing

 You can run the `test.sh` script to run each example on test data, and